Case Study

 After: Redesigned Gymnasium’s “Jobs” module post-Eleventy migration, with a cleaner, more scannable layout aligned to parent company branding, a clear value proposition, and a compelling “Start Your Search” call-to-action.

-A subtle yet meaningful update, the refreshed footer improves visual cohesion.
-It brings together the previous press section, showcases industry recognition, and highlights our front-end migration to Eleventy (11ty).
+A subtle yet meaningful update, the refreshed footer improves visual cohesion across the platform.
+It brings together the previous press section, showcases industry recognition, and highlights our frontend migration to Eleventy (11ty).
 A fitting bookend to the learner’s journey.

 Pre-Eleventy Gymnasium “As Seen In” section above the footer.